The Department of Energy, Environmental & Chemical Engineering (EECE) offers PhD, MS, BS, and Master of Engineering degrees.

 PhD in Energy, Environmental & Chemical Engineering (Requirements after the BS Degree)

-- Research rotations in first year of study
+- Two research rotations in first year of study

-- Fulfill the University teaching requirement and departmental teaching responsibilities by serving as a teaching assistant for at least two semesters
+- Fulfill the University teaching requirement and departmental teaching responsibilities by serving as a teaching assistant for two or three semesters

 - Thesis defense